Father and daughter at a laptop planning paying for university costs in Australia

 3. Secure a scholarship – or two or three!

 Worried about money for university costs in Australia like your child’s accommodation, laptop or textbooks?
 Here’s where we come in.
-At Charles Sturt we have more than $3 million in scholarships and grants that can help your child.
+At Charles Sturt we have $10 million in scholarships and grants that can help your child.

 Lots of scholarships get left on the table simply because people assume they won’t get one.
 Our scholarships have all sorts of criteria – not just academic.